Sliding Garage Doors

 Wear and tear is always going to be at the top of the list here.
 It’s just nature.
 With sliding garage doors, however, the bottom track is something to be even more cognizant of as your vehicle rolls over it each day and it is exposed to the ground and could be more impacted by weather.

-Because a sliding garage door is more rare and thus can be trickier than a traditional system, we recommend you call a professional (Garage.com can help connect you) to get the work done so you can be sure it’s done correctly.
+Because a sliding garage door is more rare and thus can be trickier than a traditional system, we recommend you call a professional to get the work done so you can be sure it’s done correctly.

 Frequently Asked Questions About Sliding Garage Doors